Russian regions are buckling under financial pressure, Ukraine's foreign intelligence says

 Advertisement:

-Quote: "In late December 2025, the accounts of 30 schools and nurseries were frozen due to debts.
-The head of the republic publicly acknowledged that the pay problem remains unresolved.
+Quote from the FISU: "In late December 2025, 30 schools and nurseries had their accounts frozen due to debts.
+The head of the republic has publicly acknowledged that the pay problem remains unresolved.

-Financial collapse has systemic roots.
-Falling prices for coal, oil and metals have sharply reduced regional revenues."
+The financial collapse has systemic roots.
+Falling prices for coal, oil and metals have dramatically reduced regional revenues."

-More details: Export-oriented sectors including metallurgy, coal mining, oil refining and chemicals have lost profitability because of weaker external demand.
+More details: The profitability of export-oriented sectors such as metals, coal mining, oil refining and chemicals is being eroded by weaker external demand.

-The FISU said that the crisis in Khakassia is being intensified by the region's reliance on the coal industry which previously accounted for a large share of its tax base.
-Over two years, the regional budget has missed out on more than US$1.146 billion.
+The FISU said the crisis in Khakassia is being exacerbated by the region's reliance on the coal industry, which previously accounted for a large share of its tax base.
+Over the last two years, the regional budget has missed out on more than US$1.146 billion.

-The authorities have moved to manual management; funds are being redistributed, partial payments made, delays imposed for certain categories and payments split into instalments as tools to contain social discontent rather than solve the problem.
+The authorities have switched to manual control mode – redistributing funds, making payments in part, imposing delays for certain categories and splitting payments into instalments – in order to contain social discontent rather than solve the problem.

-Khakassia is only part of a wider picture, the FISU says, adding that similar imbalances are already taking shape in at least 15 regions of the Russian Federation.
+Khakassia is only part of the bigger picture, the FISU says, adding that similar imbalances are already forming in at least 15 of the Russian Federation's regions.

-In Kemerovo Oblast, another coal-producing region, about 75% of companies in the sector are operating at a loss, while coal revenues in 2026 could fall by almost a further US$509 million.
+In Kemerovo Oblast, another coal-producing region in Siberia, about 75% of companies in the sector are operating at a loss and coal revenues could fall by nearly US$509 million in 2026.

-The FIUS reports that the budget crisis in Khakassia shows a structural depletion of regional finances in Russia, particularly in commodities-dependent regions.
+The FISU reports that the budget crisis in Khakassia is indicative of the structural depletion of regional finances in Russia, particularly in commodities-dependent regions.

-Quote: "Even if the Kremlin tries to put out the problem temporarily through targeted subsidies and personnel decisions, that will not change the reality: the tax base is shrinking and the scope for manual budget management is practically exhausted."
+Quote: "Even if the Kremlin attempts to extinguish the problem temporarily through targeted subsidies and personnel changes, that won't change the reality: the tax base is shrinking and the scope for manual budget management has been pretty much exhausted."

 Background: